-Givaudan started the year with a continued strong business momentum with a full project pipeline and win rates sustained at a high level.
-The company continues to successfully implement price increases in collaboration with its customers to compensate the increases in input costs.
+Givaudan started the year with a strong business momentum, a full project pipeline and win rates sustained at a high level.
+Like-for-like growth rates were in line with the Company’s mid-term sales growth objectives.
+Sales in developing markets increased by 9.8% on a like-for-like basis.

-Mid-term, the overall objective is to grow organically between 4.5% and 5.5% per annum, assuming a market growth of 2-3%, and to continue on the path of market share gains over the next five years.
-By delivering on the company's five pillar growth strategy - emerging markets, Health and Wellness, market share gains with targeted customers and segments, research and sustainable sourcing - Givaudan expects to outgrow the underlying market and to continue to achieve its industry-leading EBITDA margin while improving its annual free cash flow to between 14% and 16% of sales by 2015.
-Givaudan confirms its intention to return above 60% of the company's free cash flow to shareholders once the targeted leverage ratio, defined as net debt, divided by net debt plus equity, of 25% has been reached.
+Mid-term, the overall objective is to grow organically between 4.5% and 5.5% per annum, assuming a market growth of 2-3%, and to continue on the path of market share gains.
+By delivering on the Company's five-pillar growth strategy – developing markets, Health and Wellness, market share gains with targeted customers and segments, research and sustainable sourcing – Givaudan expects to outgrow the underlying market and to continue to achieve its industry-leading EBITDA margin while targeting an annual free cash flow of between 14% and 16% of sales in 2015.
+Givaudan confirms its intention to return above 60% of the Company's free cash flow to shareholders while maintaining a medium term leverage ratio target below 25%.

 Change in %

-Strong volume growth combined with the impact of price increases have resulted in a 12.2% local currency growth of the compounding business (Fine Fragrances and Consumer Products).
+The strong first quarter sales of the Fine Fragrances business have resulted in a 5.6% growth on a like-for-like basis of the compounding business (Fine Fragrances and Consumer Products).

-The Flavour Division reported sales of CHF 561.2 million, representing an increase of 6.4% in local currencies and 3.0% in Swiss francs.
+The Flavour Division reported sales of CHF 571 million, representing 5.8% growth on a like-for-like basis and a decline of 0.1% in Swiss francs.

-Sales in Latin America delivered growth of 14.0%, continuing on the strong success of the previous year.
-Growth was the result of a strong performance in Argentina, Colombia and Mexico.
-New wins and growth of existing products in Beverages, Sweet Goods and Savoury helped drive the increase.
+Latin America experienced double-digit growth of 15.4% on a like-for-like basis, continuing on the success of the previous year.
+Increases in the largest markets of Argentina and Brazil led the way.
+New wins and growth of existing products in Beverages, Dairy and Snacks leveraged the sales performance.